jonaac/Hadoop-MapReduce-tfidf/README.md

 I develop a MapReduce job for Hadoop to find the tf-idf of words in twenty books from The Project Gutenberg as text-file documents.

+I will be using a Docker container image distribution of Apache Hadoop for this project, using Hadoop commands so I can copy files into (-put) and out of (get) HDFS, which I will need to run a MapReducer.

 My goal is to develop an app that is capable of scaling to massive datasets (i.e. 10 million+ books).

-I will be using a Docker container image distribution of Apache Hadoop for this project, using Hadoop commands so I can copy files into (-put) and out of (get) HDFS, which I will need to run a MapReducer.
+In order to do so I have to avoid any unnecessary sotrage in cache by making it so the mappers and reducers only have to look at one key-value pair at a time to generate  each output.

 ## Docker and Hadoop set up